 Mount Emei, including Leshan Giant Buddha

-Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, comprise the place where Buddhism was first established in China.
+Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, comprises the place where Buddhism was first established in China.
 It is also outstanding for its plant species diversity.

 The Giant Buddha of Leshan measures 71 m high overall, which makes it the largest statue of the Buddha in the world.

 Emei became a sacred Buddhist site following the sixth-century visit of Bodhisattva Puxian and his six-tusked elephant.
 Here Buddhism first became established on Chinese territory and from where it spread widely throughout the east.
 Covering Emei Shan is a sub-tropical forest with many endemic and endangered plants.
 They include orchids, primulas, rhododendrons, camellias, ginkgos, cycads and tree ferns.
 The mountain is frequently covered in a dense cloud, with associated high rainfall and humidity.

 Map of Mount Emei, including Leshan Giant BuddhaLoad map

 April 1992 I climbed Emeishan, after attending a conference in Hong Kong.
 I was accompagned by a chinese student who did not want to go to his lessons at the university close to the entrance of the mountain.
 Instead he liked to practice english with me.
 I slept in three temples at the mountain.
 At the top we had a clear view, witch is not often the case.
 I wrote a story about my travel that i will send lateron, together with some 22 year old poctures.